talkjs/tutorials/how-to-add-forwarding/how-to-add-forwarding.md

 }
 ```

 Your changes are automatically saved.
-All forwarded message will now get distinctive styling, which should look something like the following:
+All forwarded messages will now get distinctive styling, which should look something like the following:

 ![A message with at the top a right-pointing arrow and the word 'Forwarded' in italics.](/how-to-add-forwarding/5-styling.png)
 *An example of a forwarded message with custom styling*